alvaromb/alvaromb.com/src/pages/blog/2017-03-31-new-blog-new-site/index.md

 ---

 To be honest, I've never been an active blogger.
-However, I really enjoy installing, change and redo my website from time to time.
+However, I really enjoy installing, changing and redoing my website from time to time.
 I have never been a web developer, so for me it's a challenge to take a peek into how these things are done and how the web development evolves.<!-- end -->